SiT: Self-supervised vIsion Transformer: Methodology

 Thus the main goal of this work is to learn a representation of the data in an unsupervised fashion.
-This is achieved by completing partially masked or transformed local parts of the image.
-The underlying hypothesis is that, by recovering the corrupted part of an image from the uncorrupted part based on the context from the whole visual field, the network will implicitly learn the notion of visual integrity.
+This is achieved by recovering partially masked or transformed local parts of the image represented by data-tokens at the input of the vision transformer.
+The underlying hypothesis is that, by recovering the corrupted tokens/parts of an image from the uncorrupted tokens/part based on the context from the whole visual field, the network will implicitly learn the notion of visual integrity.
 This notion of visual integrity is further enhanced by using pseudo labels that can be generated automatically based on some attributes of the data.
 Learning from recovery of the transformed parts and learning from pseudo label may seem different but the underlying motivation behind both kinds of self-supervised learning mechanisms is the same, i.e., learning visual integrity.
 For example, intuitively the network will only be able to recover the pseudo labels if it learns the characteristic properties of visual stimuli corresponding to specific actions impacting on the visual input.
-The weights of the learned model can then be employed as an initialisation point for any downstream task like image classification, object detection, segmentation, etc. To achieve this goal, we propose a Self-supervised image Transformer (SiT) in which the model is trained to estimate different geometric transformations applied to the input image and hence, better image representation can be obtained.
+The weights of the learned model can then be employed as an initialisation point for any downstream task like image classification, object detection, segmentation, etc. To achieve this goal, we propose a Self-supervised vIsion Transformer (SiT) in which the model is trained via group masked model learning and to estimate different geometric transformations applied to the input image and hence, better image representation can be obtained.